 As fiduciaries, trustees must seek the lowest level of portfolio risk for a particular level of expected return, or the highest return commensurate with anticipated risk.
-An optimal tradeoff between risk and return is usually reached by adequate diversification.7 of a portfolio comprised of the two low-risk assets.
-Levy 1994 at 19-20 gives a concrete example of how the addition of a "risky" asset to a conservative portfolio could actually lower the riskiness of the overall portfolio while increasing its expected return.
+An optimal tradeoff between risk and return is usually reached by adequate diversification.

-[16] The author of the forgoing passage goes on to consider the technical aspects of MPT: the association of the risk of a particular investment with the variability of
+[16] The author of the forgoing passage goes on to consider the technical aspects of MPT: the association of the risk of a particular investment with the variability of o (...continued)

-5 (...continued)